UniversalDependencies/docs/_tr/feat/VerbForm.md

 ### <a name="Vnoun">`Vnoun`</a>: verbal noun

 Verbal nouns are derived from verbs.
-Such words in Turkish take the following suffixes: -mA, -(y)Iş, -DIK, -(y)AcAK, -mAK
+Such words in Turkish take the following suffixes:
+_-mA, -(y)Iş, -DIK, -(y)AcAK, -mAK._ Note that the forms with _-mAK_ are often called
+the **infinitive** (Göksel and Kerslake, p.
+412) and used as the citation form of the verb.
+Nevertheless, we annotate them as `VerbForm=Vnoun`, not `Inf`.

 #### Examples